“How do I use a Galileo thermometer?”

-As you can see, our storm glass still isn’t back to normal.
-So Mommyo has declared that this is the week The Nine-Year-Old and I finally learn to use the Galileo thermometer Daddyo gave us all those years ago.
+As you can see, our storm glass still isn’t back to normal after all the experimenting we’ve been doing on it.
+So I decided that this would be the week The Nine-Year-Old and I finally learn to use the Galileo thermometer Daddyo gave us all those years ago.

 Let’s start with the basics.